Nonequilibrium plasmon liquid in a Josephson junction chain: Many-mode drives problem

 The transition probability~(\ref{eqn:Wrate}) contains a delta-function in energy.
 In practice, every mode has a Lorentzian shape with a finite linewidth.
 Hence, we replace the $\delta$-function by a broadened form, $\delta(\omega) \to \delta_\gamma(\omega)$,

-where $\gamma$ physically corresponds to the total linewidth.
-Since four convolved Lorentzians produce a Lorentzian with linewidth given by the sum of the original linewidths, we replace the $\delta$ function in Eq.~(\ref{eqn:Wrate}) by the expression Eq.~(\ref{Eq:broaden}) above with broadening $\gamma$ given by:
+where $2\gamma$ physically corresponds to the total linewidth.
+Since four convolved Lorentzians produce a Lorentzian with linewidth given by the sum of the original linewidths, we replace the $\delta$ function in \refeq{eqn:Wrate} by the expression \refeq{Eq:broaden} above with broadening $\gamma$ given by:

 which depends symmetrically on the four mode numbers that participate in the scattering process (this is required to fulfill the detailed balance).
 The first two terms in the sum are originating from external broadening and internal losses.
-The third contribution to the sum in Eq.~(\ref{gamma4}), $\delta \kappa_j$, is the (self-consistent) excess linewidth of mode $j$ due to the intrinsic scattering caused by the nonlinearity.
+The third contribution to the sum in \refeq{gamma4}, $\delta \kappa_j$, is the (self-consistent) excess linewidth of mode $j$ due to the intrinsic scattering caused by the nonlinearity.

 Within the framework of kinetic equation, the excess intrinsic linewidth is obtained from the diagonal part of the linearized collision integral,